Tropicana Field Seating Tip

 My guess is that by the second or third inning, you can improve your lie to a much better seat, so long as you’re not trying to get the field level seats in the infield.
 Just be ready to move if the nice usher asks you to.

-But hey, you can still find a great deal for a seat anywhere, especially if you consult this handy little guide.
+But hey, you can still find a great deal on Tropicana Field seating, especially if you consult this handy little guide.

 Do you love to visit ballparks and see live baseball?
 Subscribe to the Ballpark E-Guides e-mail newsletter today, and fill your scorecard with useful and entertaining info about your favorite ballparks, money-saving “tips of the week” for frugal fans, and of course, specials on the incredibly informative Ballpark E-Guides!